There are 15 mobile networks that offer a free Pay As You Go SIM card. Discover the UK’s best Pay As You Go SIMs.

 There are two ways to use a giffgaff Pay As You Go SIM card:

-• You can buy a monthly goodybag with inclusive minutes, texts and data.
-With this option, you’ll top-up a fixed amount each month for unlimited minutes, unlimited texts, and an allowance of data.
+• You can buy a monthly plan with inclusive minutes, texts and data.
+With this option, you’ll top-up by a fixed amount each month.
+In return, you’ll get unlimited minutes, unlimited texts, and an allowance of data.
 For instance, there’s 2GB data for £6, 5GB data for £8 and 20GB data for £10.

-On giffgaff, there are some extra features included such as EU roaming (up to 5GB per month) and access to WiFi on the London Underground.
-However, they’ve fallen a little behind on other features like WiFi Calling.
-This isn’t currently available to customers on giffgaff, even though it’s fairly commonplace on other mobile networks.
+On giffgaff, there are some additional features included such as EU roaming (up to 5GB per month) and access to WiFi on the London Underground.
+However, their customer support is an online-only affair.
+In addition, you won’t get access to the O2 Priority app.

 Monthly Bundles: From £10 per month